Skip to Content

 Possession of Methamphetamine (Meth)

-Possession of 28 to 200 grams of methamphetamine requires at least 3 years in prison to life and $10,000 fine.
+Possession of 28 to 200 grams of methamphetamine requires at least 3 years in prison to life and a $10,000 fine.

 Trafficking in Methamphetamine (Meth)